Syberia II: Legacy

 While Syberia featured a cliffhanger ending, a common complaint among reviewers is that the ending of Syberia II is either too abrupt or too depressing, depending on their understanding of the final scene.
 Indeed, the game does not provide any clear explanation about what becomes of Kate after she reaches Syberia with Hans.
-Benoît Sokal had stated in interviews it was at that time unlikely that Syberia III would be made.
+Benoît Sokal had stated in interviews it was at that time unlikely that the third installment would be made.

 On 26 November 2012, Microïds revealed on their Facebook page that Benoît Sokal had officially signed a contract with Anuman to write the story of Syberia III and that official development had started.
 Additionally the project is to be overseen by Elliot Grassiano, the original founder of Microïds.
 Sokal left Microïds shortly after the release of Syberia II and founded his own company White Birds Productions to release Paradise, a game that uses a similar style of gameplay as Syberia, but is not directly related.
-A sequel, Syberia 3, was released in April 2017.
+A sequel, Syberia 3, was eventually released in April 2017, developed by Microïds and Benoît Sokal.